 Services are free for all victims and their children and are provided without any financial eligibility testing.

 Services provided by the Family Violence Program include:

-- Legal advocacy.
+- Legal rights and options.

 - Assistance in obtaining medical care.